Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/README.md

 **Withdrawal Delay**

-EigenLayer is launching with a maximally conservative withdrawal delay, which is intended to only decrease over time.&#x20;
+EigenLayer is launching with a maximally conservative withdrawal delay, which is intended to only decrease over time.

 A 7-day delay window should give ample time to review withdrawals for anything suspicious and pause relevant functionality if needed.